• By role

 • How can we ensure that the training provides what is needed without wasting time on items the educators already know?

 After creating the MTSS definitions at the district level, site leaders can provide further insight into how these practices can be integrated into daily efforts on the school campuses.
-This initial surveying of site-based lead learners tells the professional development planning team what aspects of the system will need to be trained for understanding and improved levels of implementation.
-Many aspects of MTSS practice may have already been taught to their staff, items like RTI or PBIS have a similar tiered approach to support.
+This initial surveying of site-based lead learners tells the professional development planning team what aspects of the system will need to be trained for understanding and improved implementation.
+Many aspects of MTSS practice may have already been taught to their staff.
+Items like RTI or PBIS have a similar tiered approach to support.
 Knowing whether efforts like these are occurring on campus can help with the language used in training and the reassurance that their efforts will be recognized and aligned under the MTSS model.

 Broaden the Scope

 When planning professional development, leaders often single out the core educators who would be engaging in re-teaching opportunities for student success.
 A holistic approach acknowledges the diverse roles of staff beyond classroom teachers.
-All site-based educators will need to be informed about the practice and the way their expertise can support the implementation of the model.
+All site-based educators will need to be informed about the practice and how their expertise can support the implementation of the model.
 Considerations include role type, interaction with students, and necessary tools for success.
-Addition roles to consider include:

 • Paraprofessionals